 Fashionable and functional clothing

-So whether she’s feeling a little chilly or just wants to look great, this would be her go-to wrap.
+So whether they are feeling a little chilly or just want to look great, this would be their go-to wrap.

 And the good thing is, you can customize it any way you want.
 You can put cancer patient staples like unscented and hypoallergenic shower gels, sugar-free sweets, and alcohol-free mouthwash.

 Chemo may be more effective than laughter in curing cancer, but a light-hearted movie never hurts anybody.
-For a wider selection of big-screen favorites, get him a Netflix subscription.
+For a wider selection of big-screen favorites, get them a Netflix subscription.

 Especially in these trying times, distractions such as a comedy movie marathon can help them get through the day.